Kunduruharshika/SMS-SPAM-Classifier/README.md

 This project focuses on building a machine learning model to classify SMS messages as either **spam** or **ham** (legitimate), using Natural Language Processing (NLP) techniques.
 It simulates a real-world scenario where businesses or platforms need to automatically detect and filter unwanted or harmful messages.

-Through this work, the goal was not only to build an effective classifier but also to demonstrate a structured analytical workflow and communicate findings clearly.
+The objective was not only to build an effective classifier but also to demonstrate a structured analytical workflow and communicate findings clearly.

 ---